aplbrain/automatizar/README.md

 Production colocard consists of four sets of services deployed in docker containers using docker-compose.

-1. colocard service set
+1. neuvue service set
-    1. colocard web server
+    1. neuvue web server
-    2. keycloak-proxy.js server (authentication)
+    2. auth0 server (authentication)
     3. mongodb database
     4. mongo-grove (automated mongodb backup)
-2. elastic stack service set
-    1. elasticsearch
-    2. logstash
-    3. kibana

 3. nginx reverse proxy service set
     1. nginx web server
     2. docker-gen
     ~~3. letsencrypt-nginx-proxy-companion~~
-4. elastic beats service set
-    1. filebeat

-### colocard Service Set
+### neuvue Service Set

-Project location: `colocard/`
+Project location: `neuvue/`

-The colocard service set is defined in the `docker-compose.yml` file under the `colocard` directory.
+The colocard service set is defined in the `docker-compose.yml` file under the `neuvue` directory.
 This service set is responsible for running the colocard API server and associated services, including a mongodb database, a Keycloak authentication proxy using keycloak-proxy.js, and mongo-grove, an automated mongodb backup service.
 All services run on the colocard network, which must be created before starting the services for the first time (detailed below).

 All configuration files are stored under the `configs` directory.
 Currently, this includes configuration settings for the colocard API server and keycloak-proxy.js.

-### Elastic Stack Service Set

-Project location: `elk/`

-The elastic stack service set is defined in the `docker-compose.yml` file under the `elk` directory.
-This service set is responsible for collecting, transforming, storing, and indexing logs produced by the colocard and nginx service sets using the elastic stack: elasticsearch, logstash, and kibana.
-All services run on the elk network, which must be created before starting the services for the first time (detailed below).

-All configuration files are stored under the `configs` directory.
-Currently, this includes the logstash pipeline configuration.

 ### NGINX Service Set